 How to Find Products/Vendors

-There are a few ways I found brands to sell through Ruff Pak LLC.
+I found brands to sell through Ruff Pak LLC in a few ways.
 The first brand was one I purchased from in the past; so I contacted them when I set up the new co-op.
 Albright's Raw Dog Food, a raw food brand out of Fort Wayne, Indiana, found me.
-Honestly, a lot of companies reach out to me these days, requesting to be offered through my co-op.
+Many companies reach out to me these days, requesting to be offered through my co-op.

-Also, group members request that I look into brands and I will call and speak with the company (or conduct a Google search) to confirm that the brand meets the criteria to be sold through Ruff Pak.
+Also, group members requested that I look into brands.
+I will call and speak with the company (or conduct a Google search) to confirm that the brand meets the criteria for being sold through Ruff Pak.

-Local farms are another great resource, however, I no longer work with farms because the product availability isn't consistent and they have varying degrees of quality.
-There is a local farm that processes rabbit and because I don’t currently have rabbit products, I will refer people directly to the farm.
+Local farms are another great resource.
+However, I no longer work with farms because their product availability isn't consistent, and their products have varying degrees of quality.
+There is a local farm that processes rabbits, and because I don’t currently have rabbit products, I will refer people directly to the farm.

-Technically, when you start a raw food co-op, you are the distributor.
+Technically, you are the distributor when you start a raw food co-op.
 If you work with a distributor to gain access to products from a company, your prices may be higher as you account for the middle person.

 Criteria for Products/Vendors